micsthepick/JSVocalRedIso/README.md

 ### A word of caution
 some tracks are mixed in such a way that the results from this plugin will not be so sucessful.
 In that case it is best to go find a pre mixed version.
 You might get away with making an acapella version by aligning and subtracting an instrumental version with the original mix, or vice versa if you have the wrong version.

+### Credits
+Robert Haenggi for making the original vocalrediso.ny for audacity, and Neil Bickford for making the Noise Reduction [effect](https://github.com/Nbickford/REAPERDenoiser) which I was able to base my code from to use the algorithm in realtime